 If you apply online: pay by card.

-If you apply by post: pay by cheque or postal order or call us to pay by card.
+If you apply by post: pay by cheque or call us to pay by card.

 Paying by card is quickest and easiest.

 You can apply for yourself, for someone else or for your organisation.

 We may ask you to come to an independent mobility assessment if we can't decide based on your application.
 It is just to assess your mobility, not your general health.
 It's free and carried out by a qualified professional.

 If you are receiving treatment from a hospice, they should use their official stamp on the address section of the form so we can prioritise the application.